Christmas Crafts for Kids to Keep with the Festivities

 You can print the verses and tie them to the ornaments.
 Top the tree with a thorn crown.
 For your congregation, print a bulletin-size description of the Parable Tree, giving credit to those who made the ornaments.
 When complete, the Parable Tree is a powerful reminder of Jesus’ life.

-This easy-to-make craft can be used as an ornament or gift.
+Easy-to-make Christmas crafts can be used as an ornament or gift.
 You’ll need cardboard, scissors, yellow felt, glitter glue, and candy canes.
 Photocopy the star pattern and enlarge it to the size you want.
 Then trace the star pattern onto cardboard.
-Tell children to:

 - Trace the cardboard patterns onto yellow felt and cut out the stars.

 - Fold the long piece along the dotted lines, and cut along the dotted lines.

 - Weave the shorter piece through the slits in the long piece.

 - Use glitter glue to decorate your star.
 Then lay your star flat to dry.